This article describes in detail how to setup an RTL-SDR

 to its antenna connector.
 Use the lowest transmitter

 power possible during testing.
-The RTL-SDR
+The RTL-SDR may pick up

-plastic case or with a short pickup wire in its antenna
+case or with a short pickup wire in its antenna

 connector.
 Alternatively, you may couple signal from